twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/content-of-dhamma-talks-by-ukkattha%zh.rst

 - `Short Biography and Instruction on Practice <{filename}ukkattha-short-biography-and-instruction-on-practice%zh.rst>`_

-- `Appendix <{filename}appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst>`_ of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima (Under Construction!)
+- `Appendix <{filename}appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst>`_ of Dhamma Talks by Sayadaw U Ukkaṭṭha and Sayadaw U Candima

 ------

-revised on 2022-02-13
+revised on 2022-04-09

 ------